Women's suffrage: Tunisia

+Women were granted the right to vote in 1957, and became eligible for political office in 1959.

 Asia

 Afghanistan

-Women were granted suffrage in 1964, and have been able to vote in Afghanistan since 1965 (except during Taliban rule, 1996–2001, when no elections were held).
+Women were granted suffrage in 1919 but elections were abolished in 1929.
+Women were again granted suffrage in 1964, and have been able to vote in Afghanistan since 1965 (except during Taliban rule, 1996–2001, when no elections were held).
 As of 2009, women have been casting fewer ballots in part due to being unaware of their voting rights.
 In the 2014 election, Afghanistan's elected president pledged to bring women equal rights.

+In early 2021, there were 69 women elected as Members of Parliament in Afghanistan; however, after the Fall of Kabul in late 2021, 60 of them fled the country.
+Legally, women are allowed to vote.
+However, there have been no government elections in the country since 2021, and all political parties have been banned since 2023.

+Bahrain

+The Bahrain formally introduced women's suffrage in 2002, when Article 1, Paragraph E, of the Constitution of the Kingdom of Bahrain, explicitly included women in the citizens eligible to vote.

 Bangladesh

 Bangladesh was (mostly) the province of Bengal in British India until 1947 when it became part of Pakistan.
 It became an independent nation in 1971.
 Women have had equal suffrage since 1947, and they have reserved seats in parliament.
 Bangladesh is notable in that since 1991, two women, namely Sheikh Hasina and Begum Khaleda Zia, have served terms as the country's Prime Minister continuously.
 Women have traditionally played a minimal role in politics beyond the anomaly of the two leaders; few used to run against men; few have been ministers.
 Recently, however, women have become more active in politics, with several prominent ministerial posts given to women and women participating in national, district and municipal elections against men and winning on several occasions.
 Choudhury and Hasanuzzaman argue that the strong patriarchal traditions of Bangladesh explain why women are so reluctant to stand up in politics.